Fresh-Teacher/Fresh-Replaced-Website/README.md

 # Fresh-Teacher.github.io
-This is the official github repository of Fresh Teacher
+This website is live at https://freshteacher.software/